All the Gossip About the Ben Affleck Groping Allegations

 In much happier or at least neutral news, it looks like Michael Fassbender and Alicia Vikander got married.
 In September, The Sun exclusively reported that the couple planned to marry in Ibiza with friends and family, and now the Daily Mail has photos of Fassbender and Vikander there on Sunday, smiling and wearing wedding rings.
 They have been dating since 2014, after meeting on the set of the incredibly depressing drama The Light Between Oceans.
 According to E!
 News, the wedding happened on Saturday, and a “professional photographer” was on hand during the weekend to take photos of the festivities.
 Given how private Fassbender and Vikander have been about their relationship, it’s unlikely we’ll ever see those photos; we’ll have to make do with the paparazzi shots instead.

 Did Emma Roberts come between Hayden Christensen and Rachel Bilson?
 Based on the way this mini-scandal has been reported, I think yes.
-Christensen and Bilson, who share a 2-year-old daughter named after a Disney character, reportedly broke up in September after 10 years together.
+Christensen and Bilson, who share a 2-year-old daughter named after a Disney character, reportedly broke up in September after ten years together.
 Us Weekly got the exclusive, and then E!
 News added to the narrative with quotes from a very chatty “high school friend” of Bilson’s who said Christensen was often depressed and neurotic and that Bilson got sick of it.
-But then, The Blast, a newish gossip site founded by an ex-TMZ guy, got the real scoop last week: Bilson found text messages between Christensen and Emma Roberts that pushed her to end things once and for all.
+But then, the Blast, a newish gossip site founded by an ex-TMZ guy, got the real scoop last week: Bilson found text messages between Christensen and Emma Roberts that pushed her to end things once and for all.

-Us Weekly confirmed The Blast’s report a couple days later, adding that the text messages led Bilson to believe Christensen was having an “inappropriate relationship” with Roberts.
+Us Weekly confirmed the Blast’s report a couple days later, adding that the text messages led Bilson to believe Christensen was having an “inappropriate relationship” with Roberts.
 Given that Us Weekly got the breakup exclusive, this confirmation lends a lot of credibility to the story.

 So how did Julia Roberts’s favorite niece come into the picture?
 Apparently she recently filmed an indie called Little Italy with Christensen.
 The film is set to be released next year — will Christensen and Roberts do press together for it?